 The Temenos relationship began in 2008 when the bank merged with the Dutch arm of Fortis Bank which left the new entity with International Operations but no IT platform to support them.

-The bank chose to implement the Temenos T24 Core Banking software for corporate banking.
-They wanted to ensure that each overseas corporate banking line of business had a standardised target-operating model for business processes, products and services, essentially allowing the bank to define its own "best practice" and ensure that this would be followed globally.
+The bank chose to implement the Temenos T24 Transact software for corporate banking.
+They wanted to ensure that each overseas corporate banking line of business had a standardized target-operating model for business processes, products, and services, essentially allowing the bank to define its own “best practice” and ensure that this would be followed globally.

 This would enable the bank to deliver consistent levels of customer experience to its large corporates wherever in the world they are banking.
 It would also enable the bank to easily grow its geographic distribution reach by quickly expanding into other countries.